Simple update for the Heisenberg model

 Simple updating

-We proceed by initializing a random weighted PEPS that will be evolved.
+We proceed by initializing a random PEPS that will be evolved.
+The weights used for simple update are initialized as identity matrices.
 First though, we need to define the appropriate (symmetric) spaces:

 Dbond = 4